gnois/luaty/FAQ.md

 end

 ```

 Luaty prefers *only one way to do it* by allowing only function expression.
 Whenever a declaration is needed in Luaty, it always starts with
 ```
 var xxx = ....
 ```

 2. Why is `:` not supported?
-Explicitly specifying `@` or `self` is more verbose and ugly compared to Lua.
+Explicitly specifying `@` or `self` is ugly.

-While `:` is convenient, it is confusing for beginners like me when `self` is automagically defined in function definition.
-It doesn't stand out when glancing over code.
+While `:` is convenient, it is confusing for beginners when `self` is automagically defined in function definition.
 And it is again not usable in all cases.
 Consider:

 ```